24 Apps to Help Small Businesses & Entrepreneurs in 2017

 Cloud storage tools

 Dropbox, which provides Web-based storage used by 275 million people to keep their documents, photos, and videos, is one of the most celebrated startups in Silicon Valley.
+If you are looking to get good stock photos checkout eyeem.com.
 Investors have poured more than $600 million into the seven-year-old company.
 An initial public offering beckons and will almost certainly mean billions for Houston and millions for many of his 650 employees.